DoodlePooge/AdventofCode/README.md

-# AdventofCode2022
+# AdventofCode
-This repository contains my solutions to the puzzles in the 2022 advent of code.
-You can find the puzzles here https://adventofcode.com/2022
+This repository contains my solutions to the puzzles for every year in the advent of code since 2022.
+You can find the puzzles here https://adventofcode.com/